Thakurta metric does not describe a cosmological black hole: Trapping horizon

 Since $\theta_{+}|_{\theta_{-}=0}>0$ holds, our trapping horizon (\ref{eta-TH}) is a {\it past} trapping horizon.
 Then, by Eq.~(\ref{eq:theta-pm2-d}), it is an {\it outer} trapping horizon for $0<\alpha \le 1$.
 For $\alpha>1$, it is an outer, degenerate, and inner trapping horizons in the regions of $r-2M<\beta_2$, $r-2M=\beta_2$, and $r-2M>\beta_2$, respectively, where

 In the region of $0<\eta<\eta_{\rm TH}(r)$, both $\theta_{+}$ and $\theta_{-}$ are positive, meaning that the region is {\it past} trapped.
 These results are summarized in Table~\ref{table:TH-type}.

-We also check the signature of the trapping horizon (\ref{eta-TH}) as another important property.
-The line element on the hypersurface $\eta=\eta_{\rm TH}(r)$ is given by \begin{widetext}
+We also check the signature of the trapping horizon as another important property.
+The line element on the trapping horizon (\ref{eta-TH}) is given by

-\end{widetext} Equation~(\ref{eq:signature}) clarifies the locations of timelike, null, and spacelike portions of the trapping horizon (\ref{eta-TH}), which are summarized in Table~\ref{table:TH-sig}.
+which clarifies the locations of timelike, null, and spacelike portions of the trapping horizon.
+The results are summarized in Table~\ref{table:TH-sig}.
 We can see that the signature changes at $r-2M=\beta_{1}$ and $\beta_{2}$, where

 We notice that for $\alpha=1$, $u_{-}\to -\infty$ and $u_{+}\to+\infty$ holds as $r\to \infty$ along the trapping horizon $\eta=\eta_{\rm TH}(r)$.
 This limit corresponds to spacelike infinity $i^0$ in the Penrose diagram.